 - Achieve new posture habits.

-As an awareness, Yoga is much more than the postures (asanas); it is a state of mind, developing optimum breathing habits (pranayama breathwork), and it is a practice that becomes a lifestyle.
-If you are in major pain and are not able to do yoga postures, that is OK.
-Give yourself some time to rest first to control the pain.
+As an awareness, Yoga is much more than the postures (asanas); it is a state of mind, developing optimum breathing habits (pranayama), and it is a practice that becomes a lifestyle.
+If you are in significant pain and are not able to do yoga postures, that is OK.
+Give yourself some time to rest first and control the immediate pain.
 In the meantime, do the pranayama and attend to your state of mind.
-This builds strength and resilience.
+This internal yoga practice builds strength and resilience.
 In the moment of an episode, modified yoga movements can be helpful.
-However, when you are able to do a full-on Yoga posture flow will be for maintenance.
+However, when you are able to do a full-on yoga flow, it will be for strengthening and maintenance.